zulip/zulip-mobile/docs/architecture/realtime.md

   * Once loaded, the update machine is in whatever state was stored;
     it might be either stale or live.
-  * The update machine promptly goes on to act on its state, as described above: a `/register` request, a long-poll request, or a transition to stale because of a hopelessly old timestamp.
+  * The update machine promptly goes on to act on its state, as described above: a `/register` request, an `/events` poll request, or a transition to stale because of a hopelessly old timestamp.
 * If the app doesn't persist the update machine's state, or if this is the first startup of the app:
   * The update machine begins in a stale state, with some appropriate